Unity-Technologies/ml-agents/docs/Installation.md

 By installing the `mlagents` package, the dependencies listed in the [setup.py file](../ml-agents/setup.py) are also installed.
 These include [TensorFlow](Background-TensorFlow.md) (Requires a CPU w/ AVX support) and [Jupyter](Background-Jupyter.md).

-**Note:** If you are using Anaconda and are having trouble with TensorFlow, please see the following [link](https://www.tensorflow.org/install/pip) on how to install TensorFlow in an Anaconda environment.

 #### Advanced: Installing for Development